silascmv/sfci/README.md

 ## `sfci merge`

-Merge your metadata from source path to target org path
+Merge your metadata from source path to target path.

+(Only profile in this moment)

 ```
 USAGE